zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    Returns the string form of a certificate.

-   :cert: The X509 certificate opaque handle.
+   :param cert: The X509 certificate opaque handle.

-   :pem: A boolean that specifies if the certificate is returned
+   :param pem: A boolean that specifies if the certificate is returned
         in pem-form (true), or as the raw ASN1 encoded binary (false).